-This report is designed to provide an overview of the Town of Cedar Point's finances for those with an interest in this area.
-Questions concerning any of the information found in this report or requests for additional information should be directed to:
+This report is designed to provide an overview of the Town's finances for those with an interest in this area.
+Questions concerning any of the information found in this report or requests for additional information should be directed to the Town Manager David M. Rief, 427 Sherwood Avenue, Cedar Point, NC 28584.